wenxi77/cdc_covid_data/readme.md

 ## Dataset Limitations

 The COVID-19 case surveillance system is passive; data underestimate the true numbers of cases because of underdiagnosis or underreporting.
 Completeness of reporting is influenced by many factors (e.g., availability of diagnostic testing, resources and priorities health officials).
 Because reporting is voluntary, reporting practices vary by state and also depend on a variety of factors.
-Differences could exist between state-specific databases and CDC’s COVID-19 surveillance database, though efforts are made to align CDC’s database with state-specific data.
+Differences could exist between state-specific databases and CDC's COVID-19 surveillance database, though efforts are made to align CDC's database with state-specific data.

 Although the case report form captures several outcomes, including hospitalization, ICU admission, and death, these data may be incomplete because outcomes are not yet known at the time of reporting (i.e., outcomes coded as _Unknown_).
 These data elements also may not represent final outcomes, as a patient’s condition may have changed after case data submission but the case report was not updated.